 This Report is prepared exclusively for the needs of the RATEL.
 The Report processes facts that are specific to the needs of the RATEL and PPO, and when preparing the Report, EY did not take into account the specific requirements that third parties may have regarding the content of the Report.
 EY assumes no obligations or liability to any third party regarding the content of the Report, nor can any third party rely on the content of the Report.
 The Report is confidential, and the information contained in the Report is protected by a contractual obligation of confidentiality.
-Third parties may not copy, publish, or reference the Letter, in whole or in part, without the prior written permission of EY.
-EY retains copyright in the Letter and all other intellectual property rights.
+EY retains copyright in the Report and all other intellectual property rights.